 WP-Members is probably the first WordPress membership site plugin that comes to mind.
 This isn’t strange because it’s a very popular plugin – it has 60,000+ active installs.

 The list of its features is rather impressive.
 In a nutshell, it has all the features you will need to manage your members and the content they can access.
 Some of the features you won’t find in all other plugins are inline login/registration (i.e. from the page itself, not from the WP login page), custom registration and profile fields, automatic creation of post excerpts, and so on.

-S2Member is another one of the most popular, best and powerful (free) membership plugin for WordPress.
-With S2 membership plugin, you can protect members-only content with user roles and capabilities.
+S2Member is another one of the most popular, best, and most powerful (free) membership plugins for WordPress.
+With the S2 membership plugin, you can protect members-only content with user roles and capabilities.

 The s2Member Framework free WordPress membership plugin integrates with PayPal Website Payments Standard (also free).
 You can set up Membership access to your site.
 This free plugin allows you to restrict access to user roles, Capabilities, Posts, Pages, or anything else in WordPress.